MaximeMulder/mabi/README.md

 The architecture of Mabi is subject to change.

-Mabi is a load-store, stack machine composed of three parts: the program, the stack, and the memory.
+Mabi is a load-store stack machine composed of three parts: the program, the stack, and the memory.

 The program is composed of one-byte instructions, which can optionally have four-byte parameters, written in big-endian.